jppooja26/Placement-Preparation/README.md

     I. first-java
         1. Print whether a number is even or odd by getting input from the user.
         2. Take name as input and print a greeting message for that particular name.
-        3. Program to input principal, time, and rate (P,R,T) from the user and find Simple Interest
+        3. Program to input principal, time, and rate (P,R,T) from the user and find Simple Interest.
         4. Take two numbers and an operator (+, -, *, /) and calculate the value (Use if condition).
         5. Take two numbers as input and print the largest number.
-        6. Input currency in rupees and output in USD
+        6. Input currency in rupees and output in USD.
+        7. To calculate fibonacci series up to n numbers.
 </pre>

 While this repository is designed to aid your preparation, interview success depends on various factors.
 Use these resources as part of a well-rounded preparation strategy.